Kyle Richards On Kim Richards’ Return To ‘RHOBH’: ‘She Must Have Been Humiliated’

 Kyle Richards decided to host another game night on The Real Housewives of Beverly Hills, even though she didn’t have a great track record over the past couple of years.
 It was during a game night where Brandi Glanville accused Kim Richards of doing crystal meth in the bathroom.
 While this was a false accusation, it did start a huge discussion about Richards’ personal problems.
-Kim’s sobriety was questioned and many people were wondering if Kim was alright.
+Kim’s sobriety was questioned, and many people were wondering if Kim was okay.
 While Kyle was scared and worried about her sister, she struggled to keep a happy face going for a while.

 According to a new Bravo report, Kyle Richards is now revealing that she was nervous when Lisa Rinna decided to bring up Kim’s arrests from last year.
 Richards had been arrested for acting out on an officer while under the influence at the Beverly Hills Hotel.
 A few weeks later, she was arrested for shoplifting toys at Target, which confused everyone.
 Kyle never spoke out about her sister’s arrests, but she does feel that Lisa made a low blow when she brought it up during game night.